Taking time out – how to build it into your leadership practice

 There’s usually something else or someone else who needs you more, or you simply don’t have the time.

-I know from supporting many leaders and business owners that you may be hesitant to put time aside for yourself, as you may feel guilty.
+I know from supporting many leaders that you may be hesitant to put time aside for yourself, as you may feel guilty.
 So, you plod on, thinking you’ll get round to it.
 But the reality is …you don’t!

 Your diary is really busy.